-The Kareng Fund: Diane McWhorter, Secretary of the KF Board, talked about the history and efforts of the Kareng Fund.
+Kareng Fund Report

+Presented by Diane McWhorter

 Begun in 2002 as a way to pass the hat when Saturday Market members needed help, the fund was granted its own 501c3 nonprofit status in 2012.
 Almost \$47,000 has been given in grants to artisans in the fifteen years of Kareng Fund operations.

 The Kareng Fund Board of Directors is composed of nine volunteers who have had tight connections with Saturday Market.
-The Market office still assists in connecting members in need to the grant process, but the most efficient way to receive a grant is to apply through the Kareng Fund website.
+The Market office still assists in connecting members in need to the grant process, but the most efficient way to receive a grant is to apply through the Kareng Fund website at www.karengfund.org.
 Confidentiality is maintained for the artisans, and not only Saturday Market members are eligible, but any self-employed artisan in the State of Oregon who is connected with an arts organization may apply.
 Priority is given to career-threatening crises and the applicant must be below 200% of the federal poverty threshold.